A Meditation on the Cross

 Maybe I just think too much.

 About Paul SmithPaul was born in Santa Fe, NM.
 He graduated from high school in Albuquerque, NM, and has lived and worked in NM, TX, OK, and CO.
 He is married to Susan and father to Kylee.
 Paul has a BS degree in Youth Ministry, a MS degree in Biblical and Related Studies and an M.Div. degree, all from ACU.
-He is currently enrolled in a D.Min. degree from Fuller Theological Seminary.
+In June 2015 he received the D.Min. degree from Fuller Theological Seminary.
 Paul has served as a youth minister, preaching minister, hospice chaplain, and as a flight instructor and professional pilot for a freight company.

 Posted on January 14, 2013, in Apologetics, Christ and Culture, Death and Dying, Pacifism and tagged Christ, Constantine, Crucifixion, discipleship, God, Kingdom of God, Sermon on the Mount, Spirituality.
 Bookmark the permalink.
 3 Comments.